zorael/kameloso/README.md

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.

 Note that while IRC is standardised, servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work, generally it's because we simply haven't encountered that type of event before, and so no rules for how to parse it have yet been written.
-Please file a GitHub issue.
+Please file a GitHub issue [to the dialect project](https://github.com/zorael/dialect/issues).

 Testing is primarily done on [**freenode**](https://freenode.net) and on [**Twitch**](https://help.twitch.tv/customer/portal/articles/1302780-twitch-irc) servers, so support and coverage is best there.